Tutorial: Configure route filters for Microsoft peering: Azure CLI

 Sign in to your Azure account and select your subscription

 To begin your configuration, sign in to your Azure account.
-If you are using the "Try It", you are signed in automatically and can skip the login step.
+If you're using the "Try It", you're signed in automatically and can skip the login step.
 Use the following examples to help you connect:

 Check the subscriptions for the account.